International Day of People with Disability (IDPwD) is held on 3 December each year.

 Each year the UN announces a theme to observe for International Day of People with Disability.
 The annual theme provides an overarching focus on how society can strive for inclusivity through the removal of physical, technological and attitudinal barriers for people with disability.
 This has been occurring since 1992 when the General Assembly proclaimed 3 December as the International Day of Disabled Persons.

-The theme for International Day of People with Disability for 2018 is ‘Empowering persons with disabilities and their leadership: taking action on the 2030 Development Agenda’.
-According to the United Nations, 2018’s theme focuses on empowering people with disabilities for an inclusive, equitable and sustainable development as part of the 2030 Agenda for Sustainable Development, which pledges to ‘leave no one behind’ and recognizes disability as a cross-cutting issues, to be considered in the implementation of its 17 Sustainable Development Goals.
+The theme for International Day of People with Disability for 2018 was ‘Empowering persons with disabilities and their leadership: taking action on the 2030 Development Agenda’.
+According to the United Nations, 2018’s theme was about empowering people with disabilities for an inclusive, equitable and sustainable development as part of the 2030 Agenda for Sustainable Development, which pledges to ‘leave no one behind’ and recognizes disability as a cross-cutting issues, to be considered in the implementation of its 17 Sustainable Development Goals.

 In Australia, the National Disability Strategy 2010–2020 commits all governments to a nationwide approach aimed at improving the lives of people with disability, their families and carers.
 The Strategy’s ten-year national framework for reform focuses on better inclusion for people with disability and seeks to create a society that enables people with disability to fulfil their potential as equal citizens.